Stafford Bettridge, B.F.P., Grad.Dip., M.S.P., M.A.

-My main passion focusses on Killing Coral, an interrogation of factors causing long term decline of the world’s coral reefs.
-Low Isles; Following Yonge investigates the changes since the first scientific expedition to properly sample data on the Great Barrier Reef back in 1828.
-Enewetak; Dead and Alive is a mirror image; an atoll that was vaporised by nuclear bomb tests now has some of the world’s best coral.
+My documentary interests follow three themes: the first focusses on an interrogation of factors causing long term decline of the world’s coral reefs with a working title of Killing Coral.
+Another related project Low Isles; Following Yonge investigates the changes since the first scientific expedition to properly sample data on the Great Barrier Reef back in 1828.
+Also on the subject of coral reefs Enewetak; Dead and Alive could be a mirror image; an atoll that was vaporised by nuclear bomb tests now has some of the world’s best coral.

+The second theme is my interest in Russia, where I worked in the early 2000s.
 During my time at AFTRS I set out to make an immigration documentary called Russia to Australia but I hit a wall of resistance.
-I’m hoping to resurrect this with Russia East West – investigating our preconceptions about Russia both physically and geo-politically.
-My father built four airstrips in Cape York during WW2.
-Bombed on one occasion, I’m hoping that Horn Island, Iron Range will reveal something about which my father never spoke.
-The Carnarvons is also about how this rugged part of Central Queensland is intimately tied to my relationship with my father, who put a survey through in 1932.
+People had stories to tell, but were camera shy.
+Perceptions have worsened since then, but even so I’m hoping to resurrect this with Russia East West – investigating our preconceptions about Russia both physically and geo-politically.

+The third theme of interest is my father, who built four airstrips in Cape York during WW2, crucial to supporting my uncle ‘Ernie’ on the Kakoda Track.
+Bombed on Horn Island on one occasion, I’m hoping that Horn Island, Iron Range will reveal something about which my father never spoke.
+The Carnarvons is also about how this rugged part of Central Queensland is intimately tied to my relationship with my father, who put the first Survey through Moolayember Gorge in 1932-34.

 It was at AFTRS that I had my first taste of film, working with Producer Andrew Dalziel and Writer/Director Aaron Schuppan (pictured above) on Shadow Valley, a film that gave a young James Fraser a career boost.
-Later, while doing an M.A. at Griffith I soldmy short script The Parisienne, which was in turn adapted into Away, shot with a cast and crew of fifty-four, using two Arri Alexas, and a budget pushing $100k.
+Later, while doing an M.A. at Griffith I sold limited rights to my short script The Parisienne, which was then adapted into Away, shot with a cast and crew of fifty-four, using two Arri Alexas, and a budget pushing $100k.
 Now I intend to develop it into a feature length film.

 Conversations in Courtship is an adaptation of 3,500 year old fragmentary remains of love poetry, but in a contemporary setting.
 The Cave is an original screenplay set in the harsh Carnarvon Ranges of Central Queensland; life, love and loss.
 The Jump is a WW2 film for which I’ve done an incredible amount of research, running to over a million words at present and fuelled by my Russian experience and documentary research; it’s the story of an American paratrooper who escaped from Stalag 2C in Poland, by heading East – to the slaughterhouse of the Russian Front.